forkmeharderdaddy/grokdaddy/README.md

 Allows users to ask Grok a question about the currently selected text in the active tab of Visual Studio Code.
 This command leverages Grok's capabilities to provide insights, explanations, or answers based on the highlighted text.

+### Preview

+The `"vscodeGrok.showPreview"` setting in VS Code lets you decide when to see a sneak peek of the data being sent to the Grok API before it goes out.
+You can set it to `"always"` to preview every request, `"workspace-only"` to only see it for big projects involving your whole workspace (the default choice), or `"never"` to skip it entirely.
+When a preview pops up, it shows the data in a little window with "Send" and "Cancel" buttons, so you can double-check and either approve or stop it—handy for catching mistakes or keeping things private, all while keeping your workflow smooth.

 ## Contribute

 Love using the Simply Grok for VSCode to supercharge your coding with Grok’s smarts?
 We’d love for you to jump in and help make it even better!
 Whether you’re a pro at VS Code extensions, a wizard with ideas, or just excited to tweak something small, your contribution could make a big difference.